Trump remains dominant force in GOP following acquittal

 Of the seven Republicans who voted to convict Trump on Saturday, only one faces reelection in the next four years.
 Indeed, in Trump’s Republican Party, there are very few willing to cross him if they harbor future political ambitions.

-One of them, 2024 prospect Nikki Haley, the former U.S. ambassador to the United Nations under Trump, drew attention this week after telling Politico that Trump’s role in the Dec.
+One of them, 2024 prospect Nikki Haley, who was U.S. ambassador to the United Nations under Trump, drew attention this week after telling Politico that Trump’s role in the Jan.
 6 attack essentially disqualified him from running for office again.

 “He’s fallen so far,” Haley said.
 “He went down a path he shouldn’t have, and we shouldn’t have followed him, and we shouldn’t have listened to him.
 And we can’t let that ever happen again.”

-Note: This story has been corrected by deleting a reference to President Andrew Johnson’s impeachment in 1868 as drawing the most support of members of his own party.
-No members of Johnson’s party, the Democrats, voted for his removal.